ottokokstein/ottokokstein.github.io/src/subtitles.md

 In the new window, click `Browse`, navigate to your directory and select `output.wav`.
 After that, press `Mix`, as shown in the image below:

 ![Instructions visualization](images/subtitles_rvt4.png)

+You can also adjust the `Sound compression level` to reduce file size or improve audio quality, depending on your needs.

 After the sound mixing finishes, close all RAD Video Tools windows.